What Is Attestation of Compliance (AoC) and Why Does It Matter?

 Did you know that a Verizon Payment Security Report found that only 27.9 percent of organizations achieved full compliance with PCI DSS during their validation process in 2019?
-The Payment Card Industry Data Security Standard (PCI DSS) is a security standard established by the major card brands to help organizations that process, store, or transmit card data maintain secure payment environments and protect cardholder data.
+The Payment Card Industry Data Security Standard (PCI DSS) is a security standard established by major card brands to help organizations that process, store, or transmit card data maintain secure payment environments and protect cardholder data.
 While cybersecurity risks and attacks continue to rise, these merchants still struggle to meet PCI DSS compliance.
-If your business needs to meet PCI compliance, keep reading to find out what AoC means and why it’s essential to maintain compliance, avoid violations, and, most importantly, protect customers’ payment information.
+If your business needs to meet PCI compliance, keep reading to find out what AoC means and why it is essential to maintain compliance, avoid violations, and, most importantly, protect customers’ payment information.

 What Is a PCI AoC?